 L. The acceptable use project owner/operator shall designate an on-site emergency coordinator who shall be available during all hours of operation for the purpose of handling emergency situations, such as, but not limited to, spills, discharges, or releases of materials at the project.

 M. The acceptable use project owner/operator shall develop and maintain at the site an Operations and Maintenance (O&M) Manual that shall describe all operating conditions and procedures of the site operation.
 The O&M Manual shall be made available to all employees and personnel at the site.
-The O&M Manual shall be prepared in accordance with the standards applied at 7:26-2.10(b)9.
+The O&M Manual shall be prepared in accordance with the standards applied at N.J.A.C.
+7:26-2.10(b)9.

 N. All dredged material processing facilities shall operate in accordance with the additional standards that follow: